 Online automated translators include Babel Fish, Google Translate, Bing Translator and the European Union's IATE.
 Thus far, the reports are that none of the automated translators are very good.

 So that leaves finding a competent bilingual person to do the translation.
 I've had success finding translators by calling language-related organizations listed in the Encyclopedia of Associations.
+The Encyclopedia is available as a multi-volume hard cover, on the Gale Directory Library and on Lexis (ENASSC).
 For translations of a phrase or sentence, I've just looked up professors on the Web sites of prestigious colleges and asked them if they would be willing to help.
 Most have.

 If you want to hire a professional translation service, TransPerfect Translations, Inc. and Technical Language Service each have folks who can handle over 100 languages.
 Lionbridge is big too.
 Precise Translations, LLC specializes in legal translations between English and Spanish, French and Italian (email@example.com).